How much labor pain should you expect during labor when you have an epidural? Should you expect to be pain-free?

 - Itching

-Is the epidural my only option?
+Is the epidural my only pain management option in labor?

 Keep in mind there ARE other pain management options in labor — I have a whole podcast on your pain management options.